List of Inter Milan records and statistics

 Javier Zanetti, pictured here in 2011, holds the records for most appearances with the club, with 858.

 Football Club Internazionale Milano is an Italian professional association football club based in Milan that currently plays in the Italian Serie A. They were one of the founding members of Serie A in 1929, and are the only club never to have been relegated from the league.
 They have also been involved in European football, winning the UEFA Champions League and the UEFA Cup three times each.
 Inter become the first Italian club to win back-to-back European Cups, achieving the feat in 1964 and 1965.

 This list encompasses the major honours won by Inter Milan and records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Inter Milan players on the international stage, and the highest transfer fees paid and received by the club.

 Inter has set various records since its founding.
 In 2010, Inter became the first Italian club to win the treble consisting of Serie A, the Coppa Italia and the UEFA Champions League.
 Between 2005 and 2010, Inter won five consecutive national championships, a record which was broken by Juventus in the 2016–17 season.
 Inter has also signed several high-profile players, setting the world record in transfer fees on two occasions with the purchase of Ronaldo in 1997 and Christian Vieri in 1999.

-The statistics listed below are updated to 31 May 2025.
+The statistics listed below are updated to 13 May 2026.

 Honours

-Inter Milan have won 37 domestic trophies, including the league twenty times, the Coppa Italia nine times and the Supercoppa Italiana eight times.
+Inter Milan have won 39 domestic trophies, including the league 21 times, the Coppa Italia ten times and the Supercoppa Italiana eight times.
 From 2006 to 2010, the club won five successive league titles, equalling the all-time record in that period.
 Inter has won the Champions League three times; two back-to-back titles in 1964 and 1965, and then another in 2010.
 The 2010 title completed an unprecedented Italian treble along with the Coppa Italia and the Scudetto.
 The club has also won three UEFA Cups, two Intercontinental Cups and one FIFA Club World Cup.